alloyzeus/az-wall/marketplace.md

   # ...
 }

-# - A shop could have more than one managers but no more than three managers (TODO)
+# - A shop could have more than one managers but no more than three managers
 # - A user could manage more than one shops
 adjunct Manager {
   hosts {
     Shop
-    iam.User
+    iam.User {
+      arity 1..3
+    }
   }

   # ...